adiozdaniel/ascii-art/README.md

   - align by entering a different alignment choice `--align=<justify>` or `left` or `center` or `right`. other choices will be ignored.
   - lack of specifying flag option for instance `--align` will make the program to use it as input.
   - the program only displays characters that fit the screen size, this turns taking amazing screenshots into a beautiful experience.
+  - to change font styling (what was previously done as `--banner=<file>`), you simply type your styling in the flag format:
+    - `--standard` for standard font styling
+    - `--thinkertoy` for thinkertoy font styling
+    - `--shadow` for shadow font styling

 To quit the program, type `exit` in lowercase only.
 This is case sensitive